Please click here to download a PDF version of the contents of this page.

 - Safety Valve Five: If you become seriously ill during the semester, or become derailed by unforeseeable life problems, and have to miss so many assignments that it will ruin your grade, you and the instructor will automatically schedule a special meeting in order to make arrangements for you to withdraw from the course with the documentation needed to try to save your grade point average.
 Don’t wait until too late to arrange this meeting if you see that you’re getting in trouble.

-A motivating policy about attendance
+An example of a motivating policy about attendance

 Your in-class work is the key to your success in this course.
 Attendance itself is not graded, but graded in-class activities and assignments are the key to helping you practice and me give you the feedback you need to succeed.
 You can’t learn or have a passing average on these activities and assignments if you don’t have consistent attendance.
 Missing class means that you will earn “0” for the activities or assignments missed.
 There will be no make-up opportunities will be available for in-class activities except in documented cases of extreme extenuating circumstances.
 Naturally, if you miss an assignment or activities that happened at the beginning of class before you arrive or at the end of class if you leave early, that also results in a “0”, and there will be no make-up opportunities.
 Most importantly, I want you to learn in this class, so missing our class meetings means less time learning for you and fewer opportunities for me to support you with feedback.

-A motivating, meaningful assignment
+An example of a motivating, meaningful assignment

 This semester in Earth Science, we will be analyzing dust samples from our own bedrooms, cars, and yes (yuck) bathrooms.
 What lurks in the air and dust of the places where we spend the most time will amaze you and just might save you!
 And you will also be learning some on-the-job skills as well as some really transferable skills like communicating what you find in a scientific and clear way.
 But don’t worry, I won’t throw you into this alone.
 We will build up to the bigger dust analysis project with lots of practice in the lab and lots of thinking practice in the lecture!
 That way you and I will know you’re on the right track before you even collect your first samples for the project